Duke Ellington: Early career

 When his drummer Sonny Greer was invited to join the Wilbur Sweatman Orchestra in New York City, Ellington left his successful career in D.C. and moved to Harlem, ultimately becoming part of the Harlem Renaissance.
 New dance crazes such as the Charleston emerged in Harlem, as well as African-American musical theater, including Eubie Blake's and Noble Sissle's (the latter of whom was his neighbor) Shuffle Along.
 After the young musicians left the Sweatman Orchestra to strike out on their own, they found an emerging jazz scene that was highly competitive with difficult inroad.
 They hustled pool by day and played whatever gigs they could find.
-The young band met stride pianist Willie "The Lion" Smith, who introduced them to the scene and gave them some money.
+The young band met stride pianist Willie "the Lion" Smith, who introduced them to the scene and gave them some money.
 They played at rent-house parties for income.
 After a few months, the young musicians returned to Washington, D.C., feeling discouraged.

-In June 1923, they played a gig in Atlantic City, New Jersey and another at the prestigious Exclusive Club in Harlem.
+In June 1923, they played a gig in Atlantic City, New Jersey, and another at the prestigious Exclusive Club in Harlem.
 This was followed in September 1923 by a move to the Hollywood Club (at 49th and Broadway) and a four-year engagement, which gave Ellington a solid artistic base.
 He was known to play the bugle at the end of each performance.
-The group was initially called Elmer Snowden and his Black Sox Orchestra and had seven members, including trumpeter James "Bubber" Miley.
+The group was initially called "Elmer Snowden and his Black Sox Orchestra" and had seven members, including trumpeter James "Bubber" Miley.
 They renamed themselves The Washingtonians.
 Snowden left the group in early 1924, and Ellington took over as bandleader.
 After a fire, the club was re-opened as the Club Kentucky (often referred to as the Kentucky Club).

 Ellington then made eight records in 1924, receiving composing credit on three including "Choo Choo".
-In 1925, Ellington contributed four songs to Chocolate Kiddies starring Lottie Gee and Adelaide Hall, an all–African-American revue which introduced European audiences to African-American styles and performers.
+In 1925, Ellington contributed four songs to Chocolate Kiddies, starring Lottie Gee and Adelaide Hall, an all–African-American revue which introduced European audiences to African-American styles and performers.
 Duke Ellington and his Kentucky Club Orchestra grew to a group of ten players; they developed their own sound via the non-traditional expression of Ellington's arrangements, the street rhythms of Harlem, and the exotic-sounding trombone growls and wah-wahs, high-squealing trumpets, and saxophone blues licks of the band members.
-For a short time, soprano saxophonist and clarinetist Sidney Bechet played with them, reportedly becoming the dominant personality in the group, with Sonny Greer saying Bechet "fitted out the band like a glove".
-His presence resulted in friction with Miley and trombonist Charlie Irvis, whose styles differed from Bechet's New Orleans-influenced playing.
+For a short time, soprano saxophonist and clarinetist Sidney Bechet played with them, reportedly becoming the dominant personality in the group, with Sonny Greer saying that Bechet "fitted out the band like a glove".
+His presence resulted in friction with Miley and trombonist Charlie Irvis, whose styles differed from Bechet's New Orleans–influenced playing.
 It was mainly Bechet's unreliability—he was absent for three days in succession—which made his association with Ellington short-lived.